Your dreams come true...

 - The Cricket in the book was not the cheerful, friendly cricket of this film.
 He was stern whenever he admonished Pinocchio.

-- Adaptational Villainy: Stromboli's incarnation in the original novel, Mangiafuoco/Fire-Eater, was not nearly as bad as he was in the movie.
-While he did attempt to use Pinocchio for firewood, that was only after Pinocchio wrecked his puppet show, and when he learned of Pinocchio's plight regarding Geppetto he took pity on him, even giving him money to help pay for what the puppet needed.
+- Stromboli's incarnation in the original novel, Mangiafuoco/Fire-Eater, was actually one of the nicest characters Pinocchio encounters.
+While he did attempt to use Pinocchio for firewood to finish cooking his roast, that was only after Pinocchio interrupted his puppet show, and when he learned of Pinocchio's plight regarding Geppetto he took pity on him, even giving him money to help pay for what the puppet needed, and decides to eat a half-cooked roast instead of burning another puppet in Pinocchio's place.

 - Adaptation Distillation: This film leaves out many of the subplots of the book.